-Sunday 17th June is designated by the Royal School of Church Music (RSCM) as Music Sunday, and our 11am Mass will feature music a little more elaborate than usual.
+Sunday 6th June 2021 is designated by the Royal School of Church Music (RSCM) as Music Sunday.

 We learnt the Mozart Missa Brevis in D for Easter Sunday – today we will add its joyful ‘Gloria’.

 The words of Haydn’s thrilling Anthem – Insanae et vanae curae invadunt mentes nostras, saepe furore replent corda, privata spe, Quid prodest O mortalis conari pro mundanis, si coelos negligas, Sunt fausta tibi cuncta, si Deus est pro te.

 Translate as – Insane & vain cares invade our minds, often raging fills the heart, deprived of hope.
 What profit, O Mortal, to strive for the worldly if you neglect the heavens.
 All things are favourable to you, if God is for you.